MaxDevv/FlashySurf/README.md

 By integrating practice into your daily browsing, you'll build familiarity with SAT question patterns without dedicated study sessions while receiving personalized attention to your areas of weakness.

 # Changelog
+## 1.9
+### 1.9.0 (2025-08-06)
+   **New Feature: Personalized Performance Reports**: Generate a detailed visual report of your SAT performance.
+   - Get insights into your top 3 weakest topic areas based on accuracy.
+   - The report is generated as a shareable image, perfect for discussing with tutors or study groups.
+   - Reports are cached for 12 hours to provide consistent feedback while minimizing API calls.

+   **Enhanced Weakness-Targeting Algorithm**:
+   - The system now analyzes your saved notes on incorrect answers to get a more accurate picture of your weaknesses.
+   - Improved cluster accuracy calculations for more precise targeting of difficult topics.
+   - Tuned question selection probabilities to 35% for semantically similar questions and 15% for direct reviews, optimizing the balance between new and review content.

+   **Major UI & UX Overhaul**:
+   - **Robust Flashcard Styling**: The flashcard widget now uses a Shadow DOM, preventing CSS conflicts with websites for a consistent and clean appearance everywhere.
+   - **Redesigned Settings Popup**: The extension popup has been reorganized with a cleaner layout, collapsible sections for notes, and improved readability for a more user-friendly experience.
+   - Added a confirmation dialog before deleting notes to prevent accidental data loss.

+   **Critical Bug Fix**:
+   - Fixed a persistent bug where questions that were previously failed but later answered correctly would continue to appear as "review" questions.

+   **Code Refinement**: Removed redundant functions and optimized internal logic for better performance and maintainability.

 ## 1.8
 ### 1.8.0 (2025-07-26)
 - **Major Algorithm Enhancement**: Completely redesigned question selection system with advanced semantic clustering